 Generally, a company cannot rely on a simple "covenant not to compete" or Confidentiality Agreement to prevent its former employees from working for competitors or starting a competing business.

-The lawyers at Kelley•Semmel, LLP can provide you with advice on the parameters of what you can and cannot do in light of trade secrets and unfair competition laws to minimize the risk of getting sued.
+The lawyers at Kelley•Semmel, LLP can provide you with advice on the parameters of what you can and cannot do in light of trade secrets and unfair competition laws to maximize your rights.
 We counsel and represent individuals and companies in the full gamut of disputes involving unfair competition, trade secrets, improper intellectual property disclosure, covenants not to compete, and non-disclosure agreements.
 Contact a trade secrets and unfair competition lawyer at Kelley•Semmel, LLP today.